foundjem/Projects/12th-Std.-Computer-Science/README.md

 - This folder contains a project as a partial fulfillment for the subject of Computer Science.
-- Author: Kiner B. Shah
+- Developer: Kiner B. Shah